cucumber-attic/website/apps/dynamic/views/_posts/enspiral_workshop.md

 - budgeting
 - invisible leadership structures / cliques

-Several people mentioned the seminal 1970 paper by Jo Freeman, _[The tyranny of Structurelessness](http://struggle.ws/pdfs/tyranny.pdf)_.
+Several people mentioned the seminal 1970 paper by Jo Freeman, _[The tyranny of structurelessness](http://struggle.ws/pdfs/tyranny.pdf)_.

-## Decision-making
+##Decision-making

 Enspiral, who have some roots in the Occupy protest movement, seem to mostly use a consensus-based approach to decision-making.
 [Loomio](https://www.loomio.org/), one of their ventures, was built directly to service their need to make consensus decisions across a distributed group.